solislemuslab/dna-nn/meetings.md

 - Keep most updated version in github
 - Do not push data, PDF, images or big files to github
 - Feel free to email or schedule meetings ahead of time if problems arise, always better to ask questions sooner!

+# To do
+- initial meeting dna-nn:
+    - all in slack, github
+    - all read lecture.html, Chen2019
+    - general channel has dataset: understanding the data
+    - weekly meeting: wait for next semester
+    - future: cluster use